eltrino/diamantedesk-documentation/installation-guide/index.md

 ##Requirements

-DiamanteDesk application was built using **Symfony** 2.3 framework and **Oro** Platform; therefore, all the prerequisites listed as [Symfony](http://symfony.com/doc/2.3/reference/requirements.html) and [Oro](http://www.orocrm.com/documentation/index/current/system-requirements) system requirements also refer to DiamanteDesk.
+DiamanteDesk application was built using **Symfony** 2.3 framework and **Oro Platform**; therefore, all the prerequisites listed as [Symfony](http://symfony.com/doc/2.3/reference/requirements.html) and [Oro](http://www.orocrm.com/documentation/index/current/system-requirements) system requirements also refer to DiamanteDesk.

+DiamanteDesk Requirements:

-As for the additional requirements specific for DiamanteDesk, the **app/attachments** folder needs to be writable for the proper operation of the application.
+* **app/attachments** folder needs to be writable;
+* DiamanteDesk uses **Composer** to manage package dependencies.
+To learn more about the composer and download it from the official website, follow this [link](https://getcomposer.org/);

-To install DiamanteDesk you also need to setup MySQL database server with an empty database that will be used later on.
+* MySQL database server with an empty database.

-Optionally, in case you need to customize your portal, your system shall comply with additional requirements:
+Optionally, providing that your portal shall be customized, your system shall comply with additional requirements:

 * NPM package manager needs to be installed;
 * Grunt needs to be installed (globally);
 * Bower needs to be installed (globally).

-_____

 You can also check whether your system meets all the requirements from the command line.
-In order to do that, you should start with getting the [application code](#get-code) from Github and required [libraries](#libraries).
-Then you can run the following command:
+In order to do that, you should start with getting the [application code](#get-code) from Github and install required [libraries](#libraries).
+Next, run the following command:

 {% highlight php %}
 php app/check.php